-When I saw the above tweet a few months ago, it got me thinking.
+When I saw this tweet about the 2011 Elon iMedia class a few months ago, it got me thinking.
 I couldn’t believe I graduated from Elon iMedia grad program more than a year ago.
 I started asking myself question after question:

 - What had I done since?

 I landed a job as the Online Communications Manager for The Arc, a national nonprofit that advocates for people with intellectual and developmental disabilities.
 It took some searching and more than a handful of interviews, but I was happy to find a role that lets me do a bit of everything: strategy, design, code, social media and more.
 Since then I have:

 - led the organization’s website through a rebranding effort.

 - launched a federally-funded grant project on autism.

 - grown the organization’s Facebook fans by 75 percent and its Twitter followers 60 percent.

 What I’ve Learned